orbit-online/task-runner/README.md

 Put in the name of the executable you want available in place of `[TASK RUNNER NAME]`. if omitted the name `orb` will be used, other popular names are `dev` or `run`.

-The default installation prefix is `/usr/local/bin` this be modified by setting the `ORB_INSTALL_PREFIX` environment variable.
+The default installation prefix is `/usr/local/bin` this can be modified by setting the `ORB_INSTALL_PREFIX` environment variable.

 ### Configuration